-Over the past few month, the group’s objective also transformed into raising awareness about marine life particularly in Singapore, as well as creating platforms for students in our school as well as the public to contribute towards conservation efforts.
-This objective is achieved by making reusable goods accessible and creating avenues where different environmental groups can work together towards a common goal of saving our environment.
+Over the past few months, the group’s objective also transformed into raising awareness about marine life particularly in Singapore.
+In addition to that, we create platforms for students in our school and the public to contribute towards conservation efforts.

 Coming this February, The Ocean Movement is organising an event – TIDAL.

-In addition, a ‘Know Your Seafood’ Workshop by SiBiol will be conducted on 4th Feb from 10.30 am – 12.30pm where one can observe the dissection of common seafood in an aid to explain how marine organisms function.
+In addition, a ‘Know Your Seafood’ Workshop by SiBiol will be conducted on 4th Feb from 10.30 am – 12.30pm.
+One can observe the dissection of common seafood in an aid to explain how marine organisms function.

 All the above events are completely FREE OF CHARGE so what are you waiting for?
 As there are limited seats for each event, do sign up quick!